ynsrkn/OC_AE2_Maintainer/README.md

 THE PROGRAM NEEDS AN INTERFACE OR A MECONTROLLER CONNECTED TO AN OC ADAPTER BLOCK.

-reboot the computer after changing / updating config.lua
+reboot the (ingame) computer after changing / updating config.lua.

+ingame computers parts used (lower quality might work but not guaranteed):
+- GPU tier 3
+- Internet Card (NEEDED TO DOWNLOAD FROM GITHUB)
+- CPU tier 3
+- Memory tier 3.5
+- Hard Disk Drive tier 2
+- EEPROM with Lua BIOS (craft it ingame)
+- OpenOS floppy (craft it ingame)

 SIDE NOTE: This is my first time doing something like this, dont expect perfection :3